AkaSec-1337-CyberSecurity-Club/CyberOdyssey_2024_Qualifications/Reverse/pengolius/writeup/writeup.md

 as for this part i didnt use any famous infection methods, this one wont work on all binaries.
 6. generate a new key to encrypt the body with, also chose a random decryptor (i only had 3 decryptors hh).
 7. read the signature from **/var/.x1ee9w** . if the file doesnt exist it creates it .
-8. for the flag, based on the signature, if there has been 42 infection, It stars decrypting the flag,based on 0x1337 + 42. each infection decrypt one character of the flag and place It after the number next to the version **Pengolius version 1.0**.
+8. for the flag, based on the signature, if there has been 42 infection, It stars decrypting the flag,based on 0x1337 + 42, as the key. each infection decrypt one character of the flag and place It after the number next to the version **Pengolius version 1.0**.
    ```c
     Pengolius version 1.0 made with <3 by pengu - 1360